mesurace/angularjs_karma_jasmine/README.md

 # 1. Set Up(on mac)

 1. Create a folder.
-Let's say /desktop/AngularTest
+Let's say:- Desktop/AngularTest
 2. Open terminal and go to your folder.
 3. Make sure you have npm installed.